mgcrea/react-native-swiftui/README.md

-# React Native Turbo Module Library Example
+# React Native Fabric Component Library Example

-This is an example project demonstrating the usage of Turbo Modules in React Native inside libraries.
-Turbo Modules enable faster and more efficient communication between JavaScript and native code.
+This is an example project demonstrating the usage of Fabric Components in React Native inside libraries.
+Fabric Components enable faster and more efficient communication between JavaScript and native code.

-This repository contains the bare minimum code to build & test your Turbo Module.
+This repository contains the bare minimum code to build & test your Fabric Component.

 ## Table of Contents